 The report indicates that many later-life divorcees said they had grown dissatisfied with their relationship and severed ties to pursue their own interests in the remaining years of their lives, but Paula Hartman, a gero-psychologist and founder of the Center for Healthy Aging, said the challenges of retirement are also often a factor.

 Work is a significant source of satisfaction for many adults, she said, giving them a sense of purpose and structure to their week.
-Absent a reason to start their day, many recent retirees say they feel adrift and experience feelings of sadness, which can contribute to other health conditions, such as fatigue, insomnia, weight fluctuations, and lower sex drive.3 (Learn more: Potential retirement obstacles)
+Absent a reason to start their day, many recent retirees say they feel adrift and experience feelings of sadness, boredom, and isolation which can contribute to other health conditions, such as fatigue, insomnia, weight fluctuations, and lower sex drive.
+(Learn more: Potential retirement obstacles)

 That’s hard on them, but also challenging for their spouse.